auth0/docs/articles/quickstart/native/ios-swift/08-touch-id-authentication.md

 In this case the user will still be promoted for their touch and an error will be returned in the `credentials` closure as there are no credentials to renew from.

-The Credentials Manager has a `hasValid()` method that quickly lets you know if their are valid credentials that can be returned either directly or renewed and returned.
+The Credentials Manager has a `hasValid()` method that quickly lets you know if there are valid credentials that can be returned either directly or renewed and returned.

 You can add this check before you call the `credentials` method.